Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Research - North Warrandyte has 58 active public transport stops.
-These are served by buses along three different routes, offering a total of 755 weekly passenger trips.
-The area's transport accessibility is rated as good, with residents typically located 397 meters from the nearest stop.
+These are served by buses on three different routes, offering a total of 755 weekly passenger trips.
+The area's transport accessibility is rated good, with residents located an average of 397 meters from the nearest stop.

-On average, there are 107 bus trips per day across all routes, equating to approximately 13 weekly trips per individual stop.
+Buses run approximately 107 times per day across all routes, resulting in about 13 weekly trips per individual stop.

 Frequently Asked Questions - Transport